eficode/robotframework-oxygen/DEVGUIDE.md

 python setup.py bdist_wheel
 ```

 Which will create you a `locustenv/dist` folder.
-Next we will ensure that the installation works by creating another virtualenv.
+Next, we will ensure that the installation works by creating another, separate virtualenv.
 Open up another terminal, go backwards with `cd ..` same path where `locustenv` is and run following commands:

 ```
 python3 -m venv packagenv